 6. Include a Photo That Catches People’s Eyes While Scrolling

 One great thing about sharing articles is most of them come with good photos built-in, and you should take advantage of that.
+If you want to get retweets on Twitter, think about your Tweet’s visuals.

 When you enter a link with the text of your content, Edgar will visit the link and “scrape” it to see if there are any images he can grab for you.
 It’s almost too easy!